 A reasonable degree of flexibility is allowed for subdivision design, particularly for those involving larger developments, making a comprehensive approach to planning subdivision possible.
-Such opportunities are particularly likely in plan change proposals involving "greenfield" subdivision developments, in particular land in greenfield residential growth, or in major redevelopments.
+Such opportunities are particularly likely in plan change proposals involving "greenfield" subdivision developments or in major redevelopments.
 The Council will take favourable account of any proposals which display innovative design, provided such design is consistent with ensuring amenity values are at least maintained and where possible enhanced, within the subdivision and surrounding areas.
-This may apply to such matters as roading design and layout, the provision and treatment of access lanes, opportunity for on-street planting, the shape and size of allotments, orientation of allotments in considering energy efficiency, protection of views, the incorporation and use of crime prevention through environmental design principles, and the open space network that may be achieved within the subdivision.
-Careful, considered and innovative subdivision design provides the first step to achieving good urban design outcomes envisaged by the New Zealand Urban Design Protocol, particularly when it comes to development of any newly created site.
-Such an approach to subdivision goes to achieving the development form and design outcomes anticipated in the Regional Policy Statement.
-(Plan Change 61)
+This may apply to such matters as roading design and layout, the shape and size of allotments, orientation of allotments in considering energy efficiency, protection of views, and the open space network that may be achieved within the subdivision.

-10.3.3 Policy: Significant trees
+10.3.3 Policy : Significant trees